Ginevra Sforza

 Ginevra Sforza (c.
 1441 – 17 May 1507) was an Italian aristocrat.
 She was the wife of Sante Bentivoglio and then of Giovanni II Bentivoglio, both de facto signori (or unofficial leaders, or 'lords') of Bologna.
 She had 18 children and served the Bentivoglio family by fulfilling the gendered role demanded of her by society.

-For the past 500+ years in Bolognese historiography, Ginevra had been known as a terrible woman who destroyed her family and the city of Bologna--but after academic research was conducted about her life in 15th c. materials that had been dispersed among dozens of Italian archives and libraries, an entirely different and positive story results.
-Elizabeth Louise Bernhardt conducted this research into Genevra's life and published a book about her with Amsterdam University Press (released February 2023).
+For the past 500 years in Bolognese historiography, Ginevra had been known as a terrible woman who destroyed her family and the city of Bologna.
+Subsequent academic research conducted about her life based on 15th-century materials that had been dispersed among dozens of Italian archives and libraries presented a re-evaluation of Ginevra's life and reputation.

 Birth and first marriage

-In 1441 Genevra Sforza was probably born in or near Pesaro in the Marche region of Italy to an unknown woman; Genevra was recognized however as the (illegitimate) daughter of Alessandro Sforza, the signore of Pesaro and the brother of Francesco Sforza (the duke of Milan).
-Genevra's half sister was Battista Sforza, wife of Federigo of Montefeltro of Urbino.
-Genevra also had several other siblings, both legitimate and illegitimate, and was raised with them in Pesaro at her father's home and under his guidance.
-Alessandro had had a falling out with his brother Francesco, and he made peace with Francesco by giving him Genevra to use in a marriage alliance of his choice.
-At around age 12 Genevra was thus married by proxy to Sante Bentivoglio and joined him in Bologna, where she led her adult life as the 'first lady' of the Bentivoglio family.
-Sante and Genevra were wed on 19 May 1454 and celebrated their marriage with a major celebrations (one chronicler claimed that the festivities were 'fir for a king'); the wedding party was supposed to begin by celebrating mass at the Basilica of San Petronio but was moved to the Church of San Giacomo (located in Bentivoglio family territory around what is now Piazza Verdi) after Cardinal Giovanni Bessarion refused to allow them to celebrate in Piazza Maggiore due to their overstepping of sumptuary legislation (Nicolosa Sanuti subsequently wrote her treaty in defense of women's rights based on this Bolognese legislation).
-It is also important to know that Genevra was wed to Sante with no dowry (Francesco Sforza did not have to pay one due to the difference in status between the couple since Genevra was considered a prize for Sante in Bologna; he also did not have to pay a dowry because fathers (or uncles) of illegitimate girls were not obliged to pay them according in 15th c. law).
+In 1441 Ginevra Sforza was likely born in or near Pesaro in the Marche region of Italy to an unknown woman.
+She was recognized as an illegitimate daughter of Alessandro Sforza, the signore of Pesaro and the brother of Francesco Sforza, the Duke of Milan.
+Her half-sister was Battista Sforza, wife of Federigo of Montefeltro of Urbino.
+Ginevra also had several other siblings, both legitimate and illegitimate, and was raised with them in Pesaro at her father's home and under his guidance.

+Alessandro had a falling out with his brother Francesco, and he made peace with Francesco by offering Ginevra to use in a marriage alliance of his choice.
+At around age 12, Ginevra was married by proxy to Sante Bentivoglio and joined him in Bologna, where she led her adult life as the 'first lady' of the Bentivoglio family.
+Sante and Ginevra were wed on 19 May 1454 and celebrated their marriage with a major celebrations (one chronicler claimed that the festivities were 'fir for a king'); the wedding party was supposed to begin by celebrating mass at the Basilica of San Petronio but was moved to the Church of San Giacomo after Cardinal Giovanni Bessarion refused to allow them to celebrate in Piazza Maggiore due to their overstepping of sumptuary legislation.
+Ginevra was wed to Sante with no dowry; Francesco Sforza did not have to pay one due to the difference in status between the couple since Ginevra was considered a prize for Sante in Bologna and did not have to pay a dowry because fathers (or uncles) of illegitimate girls were not obliged to pay them according in 15th c. law.

-Genevra gave her first husband two children:
+Ginevra and Sante had two children: